vlml-code/game-engagement-score/README.md

   entries, and engagement scores
 - CRUD endpoints under `/api` for all entities
 - Pico.css-powered UI at `/` to preview games and relationships
+- OpenAI-powered detection of the main-story completion achievement
+- Guide HTML parsing to persist guide text for downstream prompts
+- HowLongToBeat lookup for main-story average time with throttling
+- Engagement scoring with error notes surfaced in the UI

 ## Getting started
 1. Install dependencies: